 Specifically, I used the set of 20 Creative Thinking Skills first articulated by Torrance and Safter in 1999, then expanded upon for educators by Burnett, Figliotti & Saltzberg in 2020.
 Applying these different skills throughout the stages of a conflict can turn brick walls into water in almost any situation.

 This was mine: manipulation had slithered into exchanges with the director of photography or DP.
 Yet, I admired her artistry and felt I had to ‘keep the faith.’
 My feelings changed after key contract issues were either hastily considered or ignored completely.
 I didn’t know what to do.
 Finding a skilled replacement with proper equipment, a week out from shooting, seemed more than unlikely, it seemed impossible.
 Creative Thinking Skills in Play: Keep Open, Embrace the Challenge, Be Aware of Emotions

 I reached out to friends who are pros behind and in front of the camera.
-They responded to my crisis with sage advice, which I followed with an eye towards resolution.
+They responded to my crisis with sage advice, which I followed with an eye toward resolution.
 My efforts with the DP were met with deflection, and I chose to part ways.
 Creative Thinking Skills in Play: Produce & Consider Many Alternatives, Take Risks, Practice Mindfulness